SamyAbisaleh/Interactive-Lab-Hub/Lab 2/README.md

 **d) What is the timeline for the overall development of your Arduino?**

-Based on a quick look at PCBShopper, it seems as though the timeline for the development of my Arduino is 7 days
+Based on a quick look at PCBShopper, it seems as though the timeline for the development of my Arduino is about 7 days to be created.
+Overall the entire project will take about 2-3 weeks to be completed.
+1 week to determine what I am working on, and designing what I am working on.
+1-2 weeks to order, create, and ship my design.

 **e) Which fabrication company are you using, what do you plan to order, and what is the design rationale for the selection?**

+I already ordered all my parts and my PCB using the Aisler.net.
+The total cost was about 15 dollars with shipping.
+This is expected to come to me in about 1-2 Weeks.
+I used this selection because it is a US based company (shipping should not be delayed due to COVID), the prices were low (15 dollars for 3 boards), they will put the parts on the board for me (just upload BOM and assign your parts).
+I was very impressed with how simple the process was, and I hope that everything comes in working condition.

 ## Part B. Order parts for your Arduino+